Applicability of hybrid planar films of biaxial nematics for in-plane switching:A detailed Monte Carlo study: Results and Discussion

 \section{Results and Discussion}

-Fig.~\ref{fig:2} depicts the variation of specific heat and the major order parameters in a bulk biaxial fluid (without confinement) of dimensions ($15\times15\times15$) computed based on MC simulations under periodic boundary conditions, using the above dispersion Hamiltonian model at $\lambda_{d}$=0.35.
+Fig.~\ref{fig:2}(a) depicts the variation of specific heat and the two major order parameters in a bulk biaxial fluid (without confinement) of comparable dimensions ($15\times15\times15$) computed based on MC simulations under periodic boundary conditions, using the above dispersion Hamiltonian model at $\lambda_{d}$=0.35.
 The two peaks in the specific heat at $T_{1}$ = 1.123 and $T_{2}$ = 0.571 indicate the high temperature $I - N_{U}$ and low temperature $N_{U} - N_{B}$ phase transitions \cite{Pdz95}.
-The phases, as identified by the Metropolis-based Boltzmann sampling- procedure employed here, are marked by uniform growth of the uniaxial order $R^{2}_{00}$ and the biaxial order $R^{2}_{22}$, as a function of temperature, bringing out the onset of the uniaxial phase $N_{U}$ and low temperature biaxial phase $N_{B}$.
-Fig.~\ref{fig:3} shows their variation in the Type - A film.
-Fig.~\ref{fig:4} provides variation of all the four order parameters and their susceptibilities in Type - A film, averaged over the sample.
-The qualitative difference between the thermal evolution of these order parameters in the bulk and Type - A film (in particular $R^{2}_{00}$) may be noted for further discussion later.
-The director structure in the film is better appreciated by examining the degree of ordering in each layer and the orientation of the local layer director with respect to laboratory axes, specified by their $\theta$ and $\phi$.
+The phases, as identified by the Metropolis-based Boltzmann sampling procedure employed here, are marked by the progressive growth of the uniaxial order $R^{2}_{00}$ and the biaxial order $R^{2}_{22}$, as a function of temperature, bringing out the onset of the uniaxial phase $N_{U}$ and low temperature biaxial phase $N_{B}$.
+The variation of $R^{2}_{02}$ and $R^{2}_{20}$ with temperature, as shown in Fig.~\ref{fig:2}(b), is the expected variation in the bulk system.
+Figs.~\ref{fig:3} - \ref{fig:8} show the simulation results for Type-A and Type-B films of thickness $d=8$ under strong anchoring conditions ($\epsilon_{1} = \epsilon_{d}= 1$).
+Fig.~\ref{fig:3} shows the onset of the ordering at the $I - N_{U}$ and $N_{U} - N_{B}$ transitions (system properties) in the Type-A film.
+Fig.~\ref{fig:4} provides variation of all the four order parameters and their susceptibilities in the Type-A film, averaged over the sample.
+The qualitative difference between the thermal evolution of these order parameters in the bulk and Type-A film (in particular $R^{2}_{00}$) may be noted for further discussion later.
+The director structure in the film is better appreciated by focussing on the ordering tensor of the molecular $\textit{z}$-axes and examining its degree of ordering in each layer and the orientation of the corresponding local layer director with respect to laboratory axes, specified by their $\theta$ and $\phi$.
 These layer-wise properties are shown for Film-A in Fig.~\ref{fig:5}.
 Similar data were obtained for Film-B as well, and are represented in Figs.~\ref{fig:6} - \ref{fig:8}, respectively.
-It is to be noted that layer-wise angles of the local directors are obviously not meaningful in the isotropic phase, and hence such information in these figures (Figs.~\ref{fig:5} and \ref{fig:8}) (generated automatically during computations) are to be ignored.
-Such data are relevant only in the ordered phases and are subject of our discussion.
+It is to be noted that layer-wise angles of the local directors are obviously not meaningful in the isotropic phase, and hence such information in these figures (Figs.~\ref{fig:5} and \ref{fig:8}) (generated automatically during computations) are to be ignored; such data are relevant only in the ordered phases.